IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

 ### Tips

-* Use `add_variable()` to support alias mapping if integrattion with other CoFMPy modules is required.
+* Use `add_variable()` to support alias mapping if integrattion with other CoFmuPy modules is required.
 * Follow the same interpolation pattern as built-in handlers for consistency.
 * Use `is_equivalent_stream()` to help avoid redundant handler instances.